COVID-19 and Wildlife

 NY’s bat release guidelines can be found here.

 NWRA’s Veterinary Committee released a statement on rehabbing North American bats during the SARS-CoV2/COVID-19 Pandemic.
-Additionally NYSWRC is working with NYSDEC on protocols for NY and that this should be coming from the DEC very soon.

 Animal Help Now has released some tips from fellow rehabilitators in dealing with both the public and wildlife.